cncf/svg-autocrop/README.md

 a different ratio
 * Uses aggressive settings of [svgo](https://github.com/svg/svgo) to remove a large amount of useless or redundant information and runs 5 times to eliminate pointless nested groups
-* Standardizes the XML and SVG header to the minimum necessary to reliably render
+* Standardizes the SVG header to the minimum necessary to reliably render
 * Fails with an error if the SVG includes a raster image (such as a PNG or JPEG), as these do not scale seamlessly and needlessly add to the file size
 * Fails with an error on SVGs that contain a `<text>` or `<tspan>` element since the